-The triple camera system of the Mi 11 Ultra produces a high quality result and can in fact shoot in 8K resolution which is yet another great thing to have in a smartphone.
+The triple camera system of the Mi 11 Ultra produces a high-quality result and can in fact shoot in 8K resolution which is yet another great thing to have in a smartphone.

-Huawei went a step ahead with the camera system of the Mate X2 folding smartphone by incorporating the camera system of its P40 Pro Plus on it which obviously beats the Galaxy Z Fold 2 even though both camera systems are still far out of reach for most midrange smartphones.
+Huawei went a step ahead with the camera system of the Mate X2 folding smartphone by incorporating the camera system of its P40 Pro Plus with it which obviously beats the Galaxy Z Fold 2 even though both camera systems are still far out of reach for most midrange smartphones.

-What’s more important in a smartphone after so much feature if not the longevity of the battery life however, the most expensive phones don’t necessarily have the highest or biggest batteries.
+What’s more important in a smartphone after so much feature if not the longevity of the battery life, however, the most expensive phones don’t necessarily have the highest or biggest batteries.

 One reason that justifies this would be the fact that premium devices are usually the slimmest in terms of thickness and also they usually come with loads of features and cracking up all of that with a massive battery could lead to another wave of disaster as the Galaxy Note 7 back in 2017.

-Like I said, it’s part of the compromise that you get for opting for an expensive device.
+As I said, it’s part of the compromise that you get for opting for an expensive device.
 I don’t know if that makes sense.

 This is also where all the magic happens.
-While foldable smartphones are definitely the peak of smartphones currently because they give you that multiple screen option to chose from, conventional smartphones still have massive screens.
+While foldable smartphones are definitely the peak of smartphones currently because they give you that multiple screen options to chose from, conventional smartphones still have massive screens.